kandarp-kalavadia/salon-marketplace/README.md

        - Generate and securely store the client secret.
      - Assign necessary roles to the service account for user management operations.

-   **Note**: Update the respective microservice and frontend configurations (e.g., `.env` or application properties) with the Keycloak realm, client ID, and client secret (for `user-service` realm) to enable authentication.
+   **Note**: Update the respective microservice and frontend configurations (e.g., `.env` or application properties) with the Keycloak realm, client IDs, and client secret (for `user-service` client) to enable authentication.

 ### Stripe CLI Webhook Configuration (Local)